Odoyev: Russian Empire

-In the 16th century Odoyev was a typical stronghold on the southern frontier of Muscovy, when Ivan the Terrible took the town over from the House of Odoyev.
-But as early as in 1645, Odoyev was neglected, the towers of the fortress lost their roofs, the bridge had decayed, while the water well was empty.
+In the 16th century, Odoyev was a typical stronghold on the southern frontier of Muscovy, when Ivan the Terrible took the town over from the house of Odoyev.
+But as early as 1645, Odoyev became neglected: the towers of the fortress lost their roofs, the bridge had decayed, while the water well was empty.

-In the first half of the 18th century Odoyev was part of the Kiev, Smoleynsk and Moscow Governorates, up until 1777, when it ended up in Tula Governorate.
+In the first half of the 18th century Odoyev was part of the Kiev, Smoleynsk and Moscow Governorates until 1777, when it became part of Tula Governorate.

-In 1777 Catherine the Great confirmed a coat-of-arms for the town, which was based on the coat-of-arms of Chernigov.
+In 1777, Catherine the Great confirmed a coat-of-arms for the town, which was based on the coat-of-arms of Chernigov.

-In 1779 Catherine the Great confirmed the general city plan for Odoyev.
-By the early 1800s, the population of Odoyev was two thousand; the town had seven churches, seven taverns, and six plants, while in 1838 the first girls' boarding school in Tula Governorate was opened here.
+In 1779, Catherine the Great confirmed the general city plan for Odoyev.
+By the early 19th century, the population of Odoyev was two thousand; the town had seven churches, seven taverns, and six plants, while in 1838 the first girls' boarding school in Tula Governorate was opened here.

-During the 1800s Odoyev was a trading town using the navigation on the Upa river.
+During the 19th century, Odoyev was a trading town using the navigation on the Upa River.
 Then Odoyev had a racetrack holding regular horse races.
 Odoyev was famed for its gardens; almost every resident of the town owned one and it was covered in vegetation.
 The legend has it that the pastila from Antonovka apples from Odoyev was served at the dinner of Ivan the Terrible.